EricGip/vrportfolio/README.md

 # An interactive VR portfolio made with Aframe (HTML &amp; JS)
 -------
 Created with HTML, Javascript, and Oculus Quest.
+   * To view the source code, check out index.html and Vivian.html
+   * assets are just the images and models, this would be more reliable and load faster than calling a CDN for the images.
+   * /js/ contains the javascript components that handle eventhandling, touch, portal links, etc.

 Coming from data science, I only knew Python.
 I started growing an interest in web development from Python's backend library, Django, and found that I would need to learn Javascript, HTML, and CSS to really become a full-stack web developer.